Why Your Microwave Oven Lost Power

 - Would a surge protector benefit better or what do you recommend?

-This electrical wiring question came from: Steven, a Teacher from Houston, Texas
+This electrical wiring question came from: Steven, a Teacher in Texas.

 Thanks for your electrical wiring question Steven

 Skill Level: Intermediate to Advanced – Best performed by a licensed electrician.

 Tools Required: Basic Electricians Pouch Hand Tools, electric drill, auger bits and extension cord.

 Estimated Time: Depends on personal level experience, ability to work with tools and install electrical circuit wiring.

 Notice: Installing additional outlet wiring should be done with a permit and be inspected.

 How to Wire an Electrical Circuit for a Microwave Oven

 - Microwave ovens generally require a dedicated circuit, so if you are trying to run several off of the same circuit then naturally the circuit will not support the load.
 So basically, you are over loading the circuit.
 In a case such as this a surge protector will not help, however what will help is to install an additional circuit or two.